 Summer Lunch Program

-In partnership with the Northern Illinois Food Bank, the library is serving free summer meals to children ages 18 and under.
+In partnership with the Northern Illinois Food Bank, the library serves free summer meals to children ages 18 and under.
 This program is coordinated by the Northern Illinois Food Bank and offered at no cost to the Villa Park Public Library and its patrons.